Colon cancer and rectal cancer can be prevented. Colorectal cancer screening can also detect cancer early — when it is most curable.

 - CA-125 blood test (a test to detect a protein found to be elevated in the blood of some women with ovarian cancer) beginning between the ages of 25 to 30

-Screening options may change over time as new technologies are developed and we learn more about Lynch syndrome.
+Rectal and colon cancer screening options may change over time as new technologies are developed and we learn more about Lynch syndrome.
 It’s important to talk with your doctor about appropriate screening tests and come up with the screening plan that works best for you.